ceynri/fast-git/README.md

 > }
 > ```
 >
-> If more params are needed, global installation is recommended.
+> Therefore, if more params are needed, install globally is recommended.

 ## Dependencies